 - Create and define FMEA Process Steps for this assessment’s process in the FMEA Process Step section of the Risk Assessment.
 Define a Name, Step Order, and optionally a Description for the step.
 Step Orders are unique integer numbers; no letters or decimals are allowed.
 Note that once you have finalized a set of steps defining your process, you cannot change those steps without potentially changing information on any events already identified in your assessment.
 Best practice configurations prohibit altering the order of steps in a pFMEA after beginning the assessment.

 - Add Assessment Risks for each process step, following your organization’s specific risk identification workflow.
-If configured by an Admin, you can perform the Create Risk from Template action on the pFMEA Risk Assessment record to automate Assessment Risk creation.
-If this action is not available:
+If configured by an Admin, you can perform the Create Risk from Template action on the pFMEA Risk Assessment record to automate Assessment Risk creation, or use the Risk Builder tool for rapid data entry.
+If these options are not available:

 - At a minimum, you must define a Name, select a Scoring Matrix and a Process Step for each Assessment Risk.
 Your process may also include identifying the FMEA Failure Cause, Controls, Mode, or Effect at this step, or in a subsequent lifecycle state.